wp-plugins/bemo-a-z-index/readme.txt

 This is a plugin that provides a customizable A-Z index of the posts displayed on a particular page, category or product listing.

 == Description ==
 I have added a new interface to make it easier to use this plugin.
-All you have to do is open up your page editor and you will see an A-Z index icon (see screenshot 1).
+All you have to do is open up your page editor and you will see an A-Z index icon (see screenshots).

 This plugin works in 3 situations now:
 1. An existing page that has some sort of a list on it already (e.g. a testimonials page, or a WooCommerce product listing)